rust-lang/rust/CONTRIBUTING.md

 [`rustup-toolchain-install-master`]: https://github.com/kennytm/rustup-toolchain-install-master

-Now building Miri is just one command away:
+## Building and testing Miri

+Invoking Miri requires getting a bunch of flags right and setting up a custom sysroot with xargo.
+The `miri` script takes care of that for you.
+With the build environment prepared, compiling Miri is just one command away:

 ```
 ./miri build